Subscribe to Dutch Amsterdam

 As the Amsterdam’s trade and harbor grew, a defense wall was built in 1481.

-Today the Schreierstoren and De Waag (at Newmarket) are the only structures left from that wall.
+Today the Schreierstoren and De Waag are the only structures left from that wall.

 The Schreierstoren overlooked both the sea and the harbor — and has as a result become the subject of a myth: